5 Reasons To Try This Salad Recipe

 Instructions

-- Add the dressing ingredients; olive oil, mayonnaise, lime juice, garlic, and sugar to a large mixing bowl and whisk until smooth and creamy.
+- Prepare the dressing by whisking the olive oil, mayonnaise, lime juice, garlic, and sugar together in the bottom of a large mixing bowl.

 - Taste again and adjust the seasoning if needed, then arrange the salad on a serving platter or individual plates.

-- Sprinkle with a bit of crushed red pepper if desired and garnish with lime wedges.
+- Sprinkle with a bit of crushed red pepper if desired, garnish with lime wedges, and serve.

 How to Cut An Avocado